 How do I register a team?

-Registration opens up to returning teams in April, shortly after new teams can secure their spot until August 31st.
+Registration opens up to returning teams in April, shortly after new teams can secure their spot.
 Contact the office to see if there is a placement available for a league.
 Then registration can be done either online, in-person or over the phone.

 How do I find a team?

 We try our best to find individual players and teams looking for player spots.
-Contact the office if you are looking for a placement.
+View our Find a Team page and inquire if you'd like to be listed.
 We are also looking to grow our Calgary New Curlers Facebook page for those new to the community.

 How long is the season?